InDIOS/tsify/README.md

 # Usage

-Since it runs on tsify, the usage is identically to work with tsify module.
+Since it runs on tsify, the usage is identically to work with [**tsify**](https://github.com/TypeStrong/tsify) module.
 Just change some things:

+> Note: In the example below, is assumed that you are using vue-ts-decorate module.

 * When you use a html template you don't need use other browserify transformation, in the component